Offering Customer Financing: A Guide for Business Owners

 With in-house financing, your business will assume all the logistics associated with customer financing, including the costs.
 If your business decides to assume the role of the lender, your overhead costs will increase.
 These added expenses can include hiring accounting and financial personnel, purchasing new software, investing in underwriting, and paying for credit checks.

 In addition to the previously mentioned costs of setting up in-house financing, your business also assumes the risk of defaults.
-While you can minimize the rate of defaults with a comprehensive underwriting process, you could still lose out on revenue if loan is not paid.
+While you can minimize the rate of defaults with a comprehensive underwriting process, you could still lose out on revenue if a consumer fails to repay their loan.

 Third-Party Customer Financing